Department of Special Education (DSE) Subject Pool

 General Information for Researchers, Students, and Instructors

-Welcome to the general information page about the DESE Subject Pool & Research Experience Requirement (RER).
+Welcome to the general information page about the DSE Subject Pool & Research Experience Requirement (RER).
 This page provides general information about the subject pool with links for both faculty and students to get additional information about the purpose of the subject pool, Research Experience Requirement, registering a study for researchers, as well as information for students on how to fulfill their RER.

 - What is a subject pool?